jackbaty/archive.baty.net/content/posts/2017/2017-07-30-when-introversion-collides-with-the-desire-to-connect.md

-+++
+---
-date = "2017-05-12"
+date: "2017-05-12"
-slug = "when-introversion-collides-with-the-desire-to-connect"
+slug: when-introversion-collides-with-the-desire-to-connect
-title = "When introversion collides with the desire to connect"
+title: When introversion collides with the desire to connect

-+++
+---

 [Kottke][1]